tainn/bzw/README.md

 ## Bzw

-Eager loading approach towards file population, with each bzw objects being written into the end file as you go.
-This omits the need to dump the incremental build at the end, as well as persists the built progress in case of an error.
-The trade-off is slightly worse performance, should it be relevant.
+Eager loading approach towards file population, with each bzw object being written into the end file as you go.
+This omits the need to dump the incremental build at the end, as well as persists the built progress in case of a runtime error.
+The trade-off is slightly worse performance due to repeating IO operations.

 ### Import

-Import the `bzw` module:
+Import the `bzw` module.

 ```py
 import bzw